Skip to cookie consent Skip to main content

 If a fire starts in the oven:

-Every heat source needs a safety perimeter of at least 3 feet, including space heaters, radiators, indoor fireplaces, and outdoor fire pits.
+Every heat source needs a safety perimeter of at least 3 feet, including space heaters, radiators, indoor fireplaces, and outdoor BBQ and fire pits.
 If you have young children or pets, consider installing a safety gate.

 “My public service announcement is to encourage people not to drink alcoholic beverages around a fire pit or a bonfire,” says Dr. Schulz.
 “That’s another continual source of injuries we see in the burn unit.
 People love gathering around an open fire, but after a couple drinks, they get clumsy and don’t pay enough attention, and really regret it.”